 Rallus semiplumbeus occurs on the Ubaté-Bogotá plateau in Cundinamarca and Boyacá in the east Andes of Colombia.
 The race peruvianus of Peru is only known from its type material, collected in 1886, and is probably extinct (del Hoyo et al. 1996).
-In Boyacá, it is known from Laguna de Tota and, in Cundinamarca, it has been recorded at a minimum of 21 localities.
-The Ubaté-Bogotá plateau formerly held enormous marshes and swamps, but few lakes with suitable habitat remain (Fjeldså and Krabbe 1990).
-Although declining, it is still uncommon to fairly common, with notable populations including c.400 birds at Laguna de Tota, c.50 territories at Laguna de la Herrera, c.110 birds at Parque la Florida (Lozano 1993), and those at La Conejera Marsh and Laguna de Fúquene (F. G. Stiles in litt.
-1999).
+The species has been recorded at over 150 localities in montane and páramo wetlands and lakes (Fundación ProAves in litt.
+2020).
+Notable sites include Laguna de Tota, Laguna de la Herrera, Parque La Florida, Conejera Marsh and Laguna de Fúquene (Lozano 1993; F. G. Stiles in litt.
+1999; Renjifo et al. 2016).

+Bogota Rail is heavily threatened by the loss and degradation of its habitat through drainage of wetlands, agricultural encroachment and subsequent pollution by effluents and agrochemicals (Lozano 1993; Renjifo et al. 2016; Taylor and Sharpe 2020).
 Drainage has caused massive habitat loss on the Ubaté-Bogotá plateau, and few suitably vegetated marshes remain because of pollution and siltation.
 All major savanna wetlands are seriously threatened, mainly by drainage, but also by agricultural encroachment, erosion, dyking, eutrophication (caused by untreated sewage effluent and agrochemicals), insecticides, tourism, hunting, burning, trampling by cattle, harvesting of reeds, fluctuating water-levels and increased water demand.
 The fringing habitat at Laguna de Tota has been reduced to less than 2 km2, and its continuing decay is reducing food availability (Varty et al. 1986).
-Laguna de la Herrera is affected by hunting, cattle trampling and irrigation schemes, and La Conejera Marsh and Laguna de la Florida are threatened by road construction and illegal settlement (Lozano 1993, P. G. W. Salaman in litt.
-1999, F. G. Stiles in litt.
+Laguna de la Herrera is affected by hunting, cattle trampling and irrigation schemes, and La Conejera Marsh and Laguna de la Florida are threatened by road construction and illegal settlement (Lozano 1993; P. Salaman in litt.
+1999; F. G. Stiles in litt.
 1999).
-Construction of a new road system from Bogotá may open up wetland tracts to colonisation, agriculture, hunting and the introduction of invasive species such as rats and domestic cats and dogs.
-Feral cats are common in the Bogotá wetland but it is not known how much threat they pose (O. Cortes in litt.
-2007).
-A dog was observed killing a Bogota Rail in Jaboque wetland (O. Cortes in litt.
-2007).

 Conservation Actions Underway